-Long gone are the days when the price of a holiday was fixed, whether you booked 12 months or 12 days in advance.
-Today, tour operators and airlines use smart technology and algorithms to adjust prices regularly, reducing the cost of those things that aren’t selling and raising the price when something’s in demand.
+Gone are the days of fixed holiday prices.
+Today, tour operators and airlines use innovative technology to adjust prices regularly, reducing the cost when tickets aren’t selling and raising the price when a date or location is in demand.

 Consumer watchdog Which? crunched two years of data from the flight price comparison website Skyscanner and discovered the best time for booking a flight was three months before you travel.